lupyuen/nuttx-parser/README.md

 And we'll support Online Scripting of our PureScript for Log Parsing, similar to [try.purescript.org](https://try.purescript.org/)

+_Why not code all this in JavaScript instead of PureScript?_

+(1) NuttX Logs might appear differently over time.
+Good to have a quick way to patch our parser as the NuttX Logs change.

+(2) We need to implement High-Level Rules that will interpret the NuttX Logs.
+We might adjust the Rules over time.

 # Run parseCSV in Node.js

 Let's run parseCSV in [src/Main.purs](src/Main.purs).
 Normally we run PureScript like this...